8 Elevated Ski Experiences That are Uniquely Utah

 1. Be delivered via conveyor belt into a huge, powdery bowl.

-The Peruvian Tunnel at Snowbird Ski and Summer Resort transports skiers and snowboarders to the backside of the resort for some unique Utah skiing by shooting them through a 12’x10′ tunnel punched through the face of the mountain.
+The Peruvian Tunnel at Snowbird Ski and Summer Resort transports skiers and snowboarders to the backside of the resort for some unique Utah skiing by shooting them at 600 feet through a 12’x10′ tunnel punched through the face of the mountain.
 You wouldn’t notice just by looking at the Hidden Peak ridgeline, but 200′ below the top, skiers and riders are being conveyor-belted through the mountain from Peruvian Gulch into powder-and-sunshine-filled Mineral Basin, like a little assembly line of stoke.

-The first tunnel of its kind in North America, this crazy contraption gives you access to Mineral Gulch when ridgetop winds would otherwise prevent a tram ride.
+The first tunnel of its kind in North America, this crazy contraption gives you access to Mineral Basin when ridgetop winds would otherwise prevent a tram ride.
 Plus, you get to travel 800′ to another part of the mountain, skipping right over the more challenging sections of Chip’s Run, without even messing up your hair.

 2. Hit six resorts in one day.